bpmutter/ben.perlmutter.io/about.markdown

 <img src="/assets/ben-tienda-circle.png" id="ben-in-tienda" alt="picture of ben perlmutter">
 </div>

 I'm a software developer currently studying programming at the [App Academy](https://appacademy.io/) online bootcamp.
 I love programming, creating software, and learning the inner-workings of the internet.
-Prior to starting App Academy in February 2020, I had been studying programming independly using online resources like [The Odin Project](https://theodinproject.org).
+Prior to starting App Academy in February 2020, I had been studying programming independently using online resources like [The Odin Project](https://theodinproject.org).

 Before I dove into learning software development full-time, I was already working in the world of tech.
-My previous position was as Market Development Lead at Mavatar Technologies, a small Silicon Valley e-commerce startup.
+My previous position was as **Market Development Lead at Mavatar Technologies**, a small Silicon Valley e-commerce startup.
 As Market Development Lead, I worked in close collaboration with Mavatar's executive team on sales, marketing and content campaigns.

-I also founded PerlWrite, a content creation organization, where I collaborated with startups to realize their content strategy in the form of website copy, eBooks, blog posts, email campaigns and more.
+I also founded **PerlWrite**, a content creation organization, where I collaborated with startups to realize their content strategy in the form of website copy, eBooks, blog posts, email campaigns and more.

+Prior to transitioning to the world of tech, I taught English in Seoul, South Korea and then Cuenca, Ecuador.

 Learn more about my experience in <a href="/assets/ben-perlmutter-resume.pdf" target="_blank" title="Ben Perlmutter resume">my resume</a>.